Frequently Asked Questions (FAQs)

 Acceptable English language qualifications are either the International English Language Testing System (IELTS), or Academic and Test of English as a Foreign Language (TOEFL).
 Please see below the programme required standard for the respective test:

-IELTS: An overall band score of 6.5 or above with no subtest below 6.0 (for MCL only)
+- IELTS (Academic): An overall band of 7.0 or above with no subtest below 6.5 (for both LLMs and MCL programmes)

-In each case, for admissions purposes, the test score report is regarded as valid for two years.
+For admissions purposes, the test score report is regarded as valid if obtained within two years of the application deadline.

 How many intakes does the Faculty have for the Taught Postgraduate Programmes and when is the deadline for application?